I've written extensively about pet care and pet health both on the web and in print. I have 6 dogs, 16 cats, and a small flock of birds.

 Fire Ant Bite Treatments and Home Remedies

 Did you get stung or bitten by fire ants?
-Fire ant bites are itchy and painful due to the fact that they're a bite and a sting in one.
-The ant removes a chunk of skin with his mandibles, and the ant stings with a venom.
+These bites are itchy and painful due to the fact that they're a bite and a sting in one.
+The ant removes a chunk of skin with his mandibles and then stings with a venom.

 Fire ants are found throughout the southern United States and South America.
 In fact, they're a non-native species to the U.S. It's believed that they were brought to the United States aboard cargo ships traveling from South America to Mobile, Alabama, in the 1930s.

-This article will explore home remedies for fire ant bites, treatments to prevent infection and how to treat the itching from fire ant bites.
-We'll also discuss fire ant pustules, and we'll explore signs of an allergic reaction to fire ant bites and stings, along with tips to avoid getting stung.
+This article will explore home remedies for fire ant bites, treatments to prevent infection, and how to treat the itching that occurs.
+We'll also discuss fire ant pustules, and we'll explore signs of an allergic reaction to these types of bites and stings, along with tips to avoid getting stung.

 Supplies for Fire Ant Bite Treatment

-You'll need the following items to treat fire ant bites and stings.
+You'll need the following items to treat these types of bites and stings.

-- After-Bite Remedy -- Ammonia, After-Bite Stick or Ice Pack (to reduce the itching and burning).
+- After-Bite Remedy: Ammonia, an After-Bite Stick, or an ice pack (to reduce the itching and burning).

 In the moments after you suffer from fire ant bites, you'll experience an acute burning and itching sensation.
 The discomfort can be quite intense, but fortunately, it's actually really simple to treat the symptoms.

-But before you attempt to treat fire ant bites, you'll need to remove them!
-It's best to brush off the ants using swift, short strokes.
+But before you attempt to treat fire ant bites, you'll need to remove the ants from your skin!
+It's best to brush them off using swift, short strokes.
 Never, ever try to rinse off the ants with water!
 This triggers the ants' natural instinct to hold on for dear life, so to speak, and they achieve that with their mandibles!
 Stated simply, if you try to wash off the ants, they'll bite down in an attempt to avoid getting rinsed away, so you'll get more bites than you would otherwise.
 So always brush them off; never try to wash them off!

-Ammonia is perhaps the best home remedy for fire ant bites.
-The ammonia neutralizes the venom, thereby serving as an effective fire ant bite treatment.
+Ammonia is perhaps the best home remedy for ant bites.
+The ammonia neutralizes the venom, thereby serving as an effective bite treatment.